Four-Time Baltimore Felon Exiled To 15 Years In Prison For Illegal Possession Of A Gun

-Baltimore, Maryland - U.S. District Judge Richard D. Bennett sentenced Kalife Crenshaw, age 32, of Baltimore, Maryland, today to 15 years in prison followed by four years of supervised release for being a felon in possession of a firearm.
-Judge Bennett enhanced Crenshaw’s sentence upon finding that he is an armed career criminal based on three previous drug convictions and a conviction for a crime of violence.
+Baltimore, Maryland – U.S. District Judge Catherine C. Blake sentenced Kentwan Russell, age 37, of Baltimore, Maryland, today to 15 years in prison, followed by three years of supervised release, for being a felon in possession of a firearm.
+Judge Blake enhanced Russell’s sentence upon finding that Russell is an armed career criminal based on three previous drug convictions.
+Russell has been detained since his arrest on federal charges on September 15, 2011.

-The sentence was announced by United States Attorney for the District of Maryland Rod J. Rosenstein; Acting Special Agent in Charge Marino F. Vidoli of the Bureau of Alcohol, Tobacco, Firearms and Explosives - Baltimore Field Division; and Commissioner Frederick H. Bealefeld III of the Baltimore City Police Department.
+The sentence was announced by United States Attorney for the District of Maryland Rod J. Rosenstein; Special Agent in Charge Steven L. Gerido of the Bureau of Alcohol, Tobacco, Firearms and Explosives - Baltimore Field Division; Baltimore City State’s Attorney Gregg L. Bernstein; and Baltimore Police Commissioner Anthony W. Batts.

-United States Attorney Rod J. Rosenstein commended the ATF, and Baltimore Police Department for their work in this investigation and thanked Assistant United States Attorney Debra Dwyer, who prosecuted the case.
+United States Attorney Rod J. Rosenstein commended the ATF, Baltimore Police Department and Baltimore City State’s Attorney’s Office for their work in the investigation.
+Mr. Rosenstein thanked Assistant United States Attorney Michael C. Hanlon, who prosecuted the case.